+Teacher candidates must meet with the Practicum Coordinator the semester before starting practicum to develop their plan and get it approved by the Practicum Coordinator.
 Erikson has two options for fulfilling the requirements of practicum.
-The first option is the traditional model where

-Erikson works with each teacher candidate to locate an early childhood classroom where the candidate completes a semester long experience.
-During the semester, the teacher candidate implements 10 continuous weeks of full-time teaching, completing a total of 300 hours.
+The first option is the traditional model where Erikson works with each teacher candidate to locate an early childhood classroom where the candidate completes a semester long experience.
+During the semester, the teacher candidate implements 10 continuous weeks of full-time teaching, completing a total of 350 hours.
 The placement can also be divided up into two 5-week placements if the teacher candidate wishes to gain experience across age bands.

 The second model for practicum involves teacher candidates doing their practicum in their current place of employment.
-In order for a current setting to qualify for the practicum experience, Erikson's Director of Teacher Education or a teacher education faculty member visits the site to observe the classroom, meet with the director, verify that the site meets NAEYC standards for professional practice as well as all Illinois professional teaching standards, and will be a setting conducive to the teacher candidate's learning and growth as a professional.
+In order for a current setting to qualify for the practicum experience, Erikson's Practicum Coordinator or a teacher education faculty member visits the site to observe the classroom, meet with the director, verify that the site meets NAEYC standards for professional practice as well as all Illinois professional teaching standards, and will be a setting conducive to the teacher candidate's learning and growth as a professional.
 The school or early childhood center must have a licensed mentoring teacher working with the employee/Erikson teacher candidate to supervise their practice.